battous-ai/netease-music-downloader/readme.md

 # NetEase Music Downloader

+**Most of the code in this repository was written and developed by AI.**

 [中文文档](./readmeZh.md)

 A simple and easy-to-use tool for downloading music from NetEase Cloud Music.
 Supporting both single songs and albums with multiple ways to use.